-In the event of failure to comply with its obligation to deposit the annual accounts in due time at the Mercantile Registry:
+In the event of failure to comply with its obligation to deposit the annual accounts in due time at the Commercial Register:

-- The company will not be able to register in the Mercantile Registry the appointment of administrators nor to grant powers of attorney
+- The company will not be able to register in the Commercial Register the appointment of administrators nor to grant powers of attorney

 - The closing of the registry will prevent third parties from knowing the financial situation of the company, which will lead to the presumption of economic or management complications